Su123ACharya/Random-Number-/README.md

 # Random-Number-
 Game created by using HTML, CSS and JS.
-It creates a random number and ask a user to enter input and checks .
+It creates a random number and ask a user to enter input and checks .<br>
 Author ---> Suman Acharya